riazn/biallelic_hr/stddata__2016_01_28/README.md

     	1.)
 LoF_Somatic.dat (Loss of Function somatic mutations -LoF-) 2.)
 Somatic_TCGA_VUS.txt (Somatic Variants of Unknown Significance -VUS-) ^-- PEDRO:how are these created? (maybe this should be at end of README??)
+		^-- Response: I do not think it is necessary, as it is briefly described below already.
+		^--           The interested reader has the definition of LoF in the online methods section in any case.

 # List of Cancer types
     Cancers.txt --> List of 24 cancer types